aarongreenwald/website/blog/sentry-new-relic-anodot-integration.md

 Rule number one of using third party services: never put your data anywhere you can’t access via an HTTP API of sorts.

 It took me only a few hours to whip up a script that uses the [Sentry API](https://docs.sentry.io/api/) to retrieve the last five minutes’ worth of data, filter and aggregate it, and report it to New Relic and Anodot using their respective APIs.
-Then another view hours to build my dashboards and alerts, and I’m done.
+Then another few hours to build my dashboards and alerts, and I was done.

 ![That Was Easy](https://cdn.meme.am/cache/instances/folder967/500x/33633967.jpg)

 Just kidding, I was just getting started.
 How was I going to run that script reliably?
-More importantly, how were YOU going to run that script if it had all my own variables hard-coded everywhere?
+More importantly, how were YOU going to run that script if it had all my own configuration hard-coded everywhere?

  (Speaking of basic rules of software development: for every hour you spend hacking together some cool trick that does exactly what you want, budget five hours for making that POC generic, stable, and reliable enough for use in more than your very specific use-case.)

-So I spent a while working on that script to turn it into something more robust and.
+So I spent a while working on that script to turn it into something more robust and generic.
 It’s still a work in progress, and I welcome your assistance in the form of issues and PRs on [GitHub](https://github.com/wix/sentry-monitor).
 You can head over to the [README](https://github.com/wix/sentry-monitor/blob/master/README.md) there for the full instructions on how to get started, but here’s the basic idea:

 Create a simple node web server with the following snippet: